odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

 - nodejs-very-old-version - should not detect the runtime version and add instrumentation device but the agent should not load and application can run as usual.
 - nodejs-minimum-version - should detect the runtime version and add instrumentation device, and report success in the instrumented instance CR.
 - nodejs-latest-version - should detect the runtime version and add instrumentation device, and report success in the instrumented instance CR.
+- cpp-http-server - should detect the runtime language as unknown and avoid instrumentation device.